-

 CORN BELT: GREG COLSON - WITH ELEVEN ORIGINAL ARTWORKS

 (COLSON, GREG).
 Colson, Greg.
 Los Angeles: The Lapis Press, 1988.
 First Edition 1/35.
 Folio.
 Full-Leather in Slipcase.
 Artist's Book.
 Near Fine/No Jacket - As Issued. np (30pp), 1 letterpress colophon, title page + table of contents, 7 lithographs, 2 etchings, 1 color photograph, and 1 photogravure.
 Issued in 1989 by Sam Francis' Lapis Press, "Corn Belt" is an exquisitely produced artist book by noted Los Angeles-based artist Greg Colson.
 Bound in full terra cotta-colored pigskin, it contains eleven 16 ½ x 13 ¼" artworks in various media and is housed in a pictorial paper-over-boards slipcase.
 A brand new, most handsome example of this exceedingly uncommon item that was acquired directly from the artist limited to thirty-five copies NUMBERED (10/35) AND SIGNED "Greg Colson" in pencil on the colophon.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight and value - we will inform you of the applicable amount at time of purchase.
 Inventory Number: 025036

 -